magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-cpassword

-It checks for a confirmation password to be the same as the password.
+Checks for a confirmation password to be the same as the password.

 #### Example